inverse/personal-site/_posts/2019-07-03-simple-home-automation-balcony-setup.md

 # Improvements

-As the title says this setup is _very_ basic right now and gives no feedback on the water remaining in the tank, the moisture in the soil, or outside air temperature, All these points are things I would love to improve in the future, especially the first point.
+As the title says this setup is _very_ basic right now and gives no feedback on the water remaining in the tank, the moisture in the soil, or outside air temperature.

+All these points are things I would love to improve in the future, especially the first point.

 # Photos